 RESOURCES FOR HEALTH PLANS

-NCQA’s Health Plan Ratings 2022 includes commercial, Medicare and Medicaid health plans.
-The overall rating is the weighted average of a plan’s HEDIS® and CAHPS® measure ratings, plus bonus points for plans with current Accreditation status as of June 30, 2022.
+NCQA’s Health Plan Ratings 2023 include commercial, Medicare and Medicaid health plans.
+The overall rating is the weighted average of a plan’s HEDIS® and CAHPS® measure ratings, plus bonus points for plans with a current Accreditation status as of June 30, 2023.

-The 2022 ratings will be released electronically on or around September 15, 2022—in time for consumers to use this valuable information when they choose health plans during open enrollment.
+The 2023 ratings were released electronically on September 15, 2023—in time for consumers to use this valuable information when they choose health plans during open enrollment.

 - Previous Health Plan Ratings.